pnp/PnP/Solutions/PowerShell.Commands/readme.md

 -  Office 365 Dedicated (D)
 -  SharePoint 2013 on-premises

+### Prerequisites ###
+In order to build the setup project the Wix toolset needs to be installed.
+You can obtain this from http://wix.codeplex.com.

 ### Solution ###
 Solution | Author(s)
 ---------|----------
-OfficeDevPnP.PowerShell | Erwin van Hunen (Knowit Reaktor Stockholm AB)
+OfficeDevPnP.PowerShell | Erwin van Hunen (**Knowit Reaktor Stockholm AB**)

 ### Version history ###
 Version  | Date | Comments